 Writing content for your company is a lot like eating asparagus; either you like it or you don’t.
 Even if you do enjoy writing about topics to help engage readers, it can really be problematic when it comes to finding a good or suitable topic to write about that is within your company’s expertise.

 Many businesses are even obligated to get a blog post out there every weekday.
 If you’re shocked by how much work goes into a certain blog, just know that they are getting their material from various other sources.
 You could be doing the same, and with all the methods for generating business blog ideas at your disposal, you can have a blog that is rich with information by the end of the week.
 Here are nine methods to help you come up with clever ideas for your blog.

 Any other business that serves the same purpose as yours is considered the competition.
 Only, they either run it in a different location or on a larger or smaller scale.
 Competitive websites with successful blogs probably have tons of great topics that you could use as inspiration for your blog posts.

 No matter what kind of business you run, whether it’s web design or beekeeping, you will find hundreds of blogs with good content.
 Without stealing content outright, you should be able to find some refreshing ideas for blog posts by looking at your competitors.

 2. Solve The Audience’s Problems

 For example, some people might be wondering how to tell whether or not a Rolex is a counterfeit.
 A watch collector or merchant who owns a blog would see this as an opportunity to show their audience what makes a Rolex real and one a knock-off.
-It’s an informative topic that they can go into great detail over with their readers.
-There are hundreds, if not thousands of problems within your industry that you know answers to.
+It’s an informative topic that they can go into great detail for their readers.
+There are hundreds, if not thousands of problems within your industry that you know the answers to.